DECserver

-In computer networking, DECserver initially referred to a highly successful family of asynchronous console server / terminal server / print server products introduced by Digital Equipment Corporation (DEC) and later referred to a class of UNIX-variant application and file server products based upon the MIPS processor.
-In February 1998, DEC sold its Network Products Business to Cabletron, which then spun out as its own company, Digital Networks (later known as Vnetek Communications), in September 2000.
+DECserver is a discontinued family of asynchronous console server, terminal server, and print server products introduced by Digital Equipment Corporation (DEC).
+The DECserver brand later became used for a class of UNIX-variant application and file server products based upon the MIPS processor.
+It was a highly successful series of products for DEC; in February 1998, in anticipation of its acquisition by Compaq, the company sold its Network Products Business to Cabletron, which then spun out as its own company, Digital Networks (later known as Vnetek Communications), in September 2000.

 Model history

 DECservers were introduced in 1985.
 The first model was the DECserver 100.
 This and all subsequent DECserver models used the Local Area Transport (LAT) protocol which was/is also supported by many DEC operating systems including VMS, RSX-11, RSTS/E and Ultrix (an implementation of UNIX).
 All DECservers were designed to boot their operating systems across the network using DECnet MOP Maintenance Operations Protocol with later models supporting TCP/IP booting using bootp protocol.
 Later models also support booting from flash memory cards.